-On Tuesday, September 24, you can learn what you can do about the overwhelming amount of plastic that is filling our landfills, killing marine life and being absorbed in our bodies at a free program presented by the Citizens Environmental Council of Burlingame.
-It will take place from 7 to 8:30 p.m. in the Lane Room at the Burlingame Public Library at 480 Primrose Road.
+On Tuesday, September 24, 2018 we learned what you can do about the overwhelming amount of plastic that is filling our landfills, killing marine life and being absorbed in our bodies.

-The program, “What You Can Do About the Plastic Pollution Crisis,” features Claire Arkin of the Global Alliance for Incinerator Alternatives (GAIA), Burlingame Council Member Michael Brownrigg, Jennifer Lee of the City of Burlingame, and a representative from Recology.
-It will be presented by the Citizens Environmental Council of Burlingame and is cosponsored by the City of Burlingame.
-Admission is free.
+The program, “What You Can Do About the Plastic Pollution Crisis,” featured Claire Arkin of the Global Alliance for Incinerator Alternatives (GAIA), Burlingame Council Member Michael Brownrigg, Jennifer Lee of the City of Burlingame, and a representative from Recology.

 At GAIA, Claire Arkin works at the front line of the plastic pollution problem.
 She recently led a global project called “Discarded” that documents stories of plastic recycling and waste trade in Southeast Asia, and she participated in a conference on food packaging and health.
-Council Member Brownrigg will give updates on state efforts aimed at reducing plastic, Jennifer Lee will discuss a proposed disposable foodware ordinance that Burlingame is considering and will show plastic alternatives, and the Recology spokesperson will answer questions about recycling and composting.
+Council Member Brownrigg gave updates on state efforts aimed at reducing plastic, Jennifer Lee discussed a proposed disposable foodware ordinance that Burlingame is considering and will show plastic alternatives, and the Recology spokesperson answered questions about recycling and composting.

 UPCOMING – Final 2019 Green Program on Hot Topics: